-Why do we collect and use pupil information?
+Why do we collect and use student information?

-We collect and use pupil information under section 537A of the Education Act 1996, section 83 of the Children Act 1989, and to carry out tasks in the public interest.
+We collect and use student information under section 537A of the Education Act 1996, section 83 of the Children Act 1989, and to carry out tasks in the public interest.
 If we need to collect special category (sensitive) personal information, we rely upon reasons of substantial public interest (equality of opportunity or treatment).

-We collect and use pupil information under the following lawful bases under the UK General Data Protection Regulation (UK GDPR):
+We collect and use student information under the following lawful bases under the UK General Data Protection Regulation (UK GDPR):

-- a. where we have the consent of the data subject [Article 6 (a)]; - b. where it is necessary for compliance with a legal obligation [Article 6 (c)]; - c. where processing is necessary to protect the vital interests of the data subject or another person [Article 6 (d)]; - d. where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller [Article 6 (e)].
+- a. where we have the consent of the data subject [Article 6 (a)]; - b. where it is necessary for compliance with a legal obligation [Article 6 (c)]; - c. where processing is necessary to protect the vital interests of the data subject or another person [Article 6 (d)]; - d. where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller [Article 6 (e)]. - e. where processing is necessary for our legitimate interests or the legitimate interests of a third party [Article 6 (f)].

-Where the personal data we collect about pupils is sensitive (i.e. special category) personal data, we will only process it where:
+Where the personal data we collect about students is sensitive (i.e. special category) personal data, we will only process it where: